-The National Trust for Scotland (NTS) own 2,283 ha of Arran's Northern mountain range, which includes a wide diversity of habitats, including blanket bog.
+The National Trust for Scotland (NTS) owns 2,283ha of Arran's Northern mountain range, which includes a wide diversity of habitats, including blanket bog.
 Much of this area is encompassed within the Arran Northern Mountains SSSI and Arran Moors SPA.

-August 2007 has seen the start of the restoration work.
+August 2007 saw the start of the restoration work.
 Volunteer conservation parties spent a time and effort damming and blocking drains at the site.
-This has immediately stopped the water loss and so stopped carbon leaching from the dammed areas.
-In turn, the water retention will allow the natural ecology of the peat mosses to re-establish.
+This immediately stopped the water loss and also carbon leaching from the dammed areas.
+In turn, the water retention allows the natural ecology of the peat mosses to re-establish.
 Remember, this can be a hands on project, don't just consider contributing financially, you can get involved practically and see the benefits.

 If you have any questions about the donations, about considering carbon conservation projects in relation to personal or business energy costs, the company behind it or wider Carbon Conservation concepts please get in touch.